doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. Extract the folder to the Morrowind root directory (Morrowind\MWedit\Mwedit.exe)

 ## Plugin Cleaning
-As you follow the modlist, you will see that I note certain mods "require cleaning."
+As you follow the modlist, certain mods are flagged to "require cleaning."
 ESPs sometimes contain dirty references and your job is to squash these bugs.
-You will use two tools for this: TESTool and tes3cmd's batch cleaning file.
+You will use two tools for this: TESTool and Wrye Mash's integrated tes3cmd cleaning file.

 ### TESTool
 The first step is to use TESTool to clean your plugins.